-Henri Minczeles, survivor of the Holocaust, died on March 10, 2017
+Henri Minczeles, a Holocaust survivor, died on 10 March 2017

 Henri et son frère Roser à Paris en 1941. © Mémorial de la Shoah